aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

     ...
 ```

-3. **It is very important to add `DisableScaleIn: False` explicitly for `AWS::ApplicationAutoScaling::ScalingPolicy` resources in the CloudFormation template**
-to ensure that the scaling policies are **retained and adopted** by the new global table resource.
+3. Set `DisableScaleIn: False` for `AWS::ApplicationAutoScaling::ScalingPolicy` resources in the CloudFormation template.
+This ensures the scaling policies are **retained and adopted** by the new global table resource.
-The following example has all the properties **required** for the CloudFormation to execute properly.
+The following example has all properties **required** for the CloudFormation process to execute properly.
 See `TableReadScalingPolicy` and `TableWriteScalingPolicy` resources in [cloudformation-2-deletionPolicy.yaml](cloudformation-2-deletionPolicy.yaml) for more details.
 When running these steps on your own table, review that your `AWS::ApplicationAutoScaling::ScalingPolicy` resources have
 all of these properties.